azoth-lang/azoth.language.reference/src/planned-operators.md

 These operators should support overloading.
 It isn't clear exactly how this should work.
 Presumably, the behavior of the two operators should somehow be linked.
-It is an outstanding question whether there are every situations where the two operators need to be overloaded fully independently.
-As a general rule, having them independent would provide greater flexibility to developers who might find one or the other operators useful is a very different context.
+It is an outstanding question whether there are ever situations where the two operators need to be overloaded fully independently.
+As a general rule, having them independent would provide greater flexibility to developers who might find one or the other operators useful in a very different context.

 The first step of both is to evaluate their left hand side operand.
 The result of which is either a valid value to continue executing with, or a "none" value.
 In the case of the `?.` operator the